Can Web traffic information help to improve the relevancy of search results?

 Regardless of what exact ranking algorithm is being used, the patent application tells us that there may be some problems with this approach:

-- Older pages may be favored because there are usually more links pointing to an older page than there are links pointing from the older page.
+- Older pages may be favored because there are usually more links pointing to an older page than links are pointing from the older page.

 - Highly ranked pages will tend to be linked to by more users, which will increase their ranking – the rich getting richer – while poorly ranked pages won’t attract as many links.